fabiom/fabiom.github.io/index.md

 # About me

 Hey there!
-I am a PhD student at the University of Campinas (IMECC/Unicamp, Brazil).
-My areas of main interest are at the intersection of geometry and information theory.
-Check out some of my [research](/research).
+I am a PhD student at the University of Campinas ([IMECC](https://www.ime.unicamp.br/)/[Unicamp](https://www.unicamp.br/)), Brazil.

+Currently my areas of main interest are at the intersection of geometry and information theory, such as, but not limited to: measures of information, information geometry, lattices in information theory.
+Previously, I worked in applications of lattices to cryptography.
+Check out some of my [research](/research)!

 ## Links